OverkillGuy/pyhuffman/README.md

 	>>> import pyhuffman
 	>>> # [TBD steps]

-You can runn the code formatter via
+You can run the code formatter via

 	make format

+and run the python linter `mypy` (checks type):

+	make lint

+We recommend you run them all in one go as a matter of routine:

+	make format lint test